Hacker gets response from Aarogya Setu on privacy issue

 New Delhi, May 06: The Aarogya Setu team has said that it was alerted by an ethical hacker of a potential security issue relating to the app.

 The app fetches user locations on a few occasions.
-However this is by design and is clearly detailed in the privacy policy the team has said.
+However, this is by design and is clearly detailed in the privacy policy the team has said.

 The team said that the location is fetched and stored on the server in a secure and encrypted manner at the time of registration, at the time of self-assessment and when a user submits their contact tracing data voluntarily through the app or when we fetch the contract tracing data of a per after they have turned COVID-19 positive.